 As the light dawns you notice that every station is battered , often with holes or no roof ,there is also a guy with a lamp who stands amid the rubble as the train goes through which is very eerie in the half light.

 The Krajina saw some very heavy fighting which combined with the fact that it looks like the surface of Mars anyway makes it particulary bleak ,just mountain and rocks everywhere with the odd abandoned car and ruined village.

 The train then drops down towards Trogir and Split and it's like walking out of shade into the sunshine.

-If travelling from Zagreb, alone or in couple, train is, for many reasons, definatelly the best way to get to Split.
+If traveling from Zagreb, alone or in couple, train is, for many reasons, definately the best way to get to Split.
 Train isn't so fast but offers comfort, possibility to stretch the legs and watching beautiful landscapes.
-Not of less importance, you could take some nice pics, espacially while train passing along the river of Una.
+Not of less importance, you could take some nice pics, especially while train passing along the river of Una.

-Train ticket isn't expensive but it is advisable to book in advance if travelling during high season, July or august.
+Train ticket isn't expensive but it is advisable to book in advance if traveling during high season, July or august.

 Split train station isn't very busy.
 More people seem to use the rail lines as a pathway than a travel option.
 I saw parents walking their kids along the lines, but never a train.
 There's really only one route, and that's to Zagreb.
 The train line basically stops in Split.
 It doesn't go any further south, and it definitely doesn't go to Dubrovnik.

 The locals seem to prefer the bus, but Croatian trains are rapidly modernising, so you might find it's a much more comfortable alternative.
 At least if you are going to Zagreb.